 Most importantly, Fisher Precious Metals will always buy back ANY item we sold to you at a fair market price.
 We buy all types of real gold and silver, whether they buy them from us or not.
 As with all areas of precious metals investment, there are several traders who lead people down the wrong path with their hard-earned retirement money.
-Since we personally own physical precious metals in our own IRA and have helped hundreds of clients with their IRAs, we'll help you invest wisely.
+Since we personally own physical precious metals in our own IRA and have helped hundreds of clients with their IRAs, including providing a comprehensive Gold IRA rollover guide, we'll help you invest wisely.
 We offer step-by-step help understanding and funding your precious metals IRA.

 Our team, along with the country's most respected IRA custodians, will help you purchase, receive and store qualified metals in an IRA-approved, secure, insured warehouse. .
 Storage locations include: You can't invest everything in physical precious metals, and diversification is key.
 As a result, we've listed the investment research firms, mining analysts, and natural resources experts that we most prefer.

 One of the things that sets us apart is our If you are buying precious metals to prepare for an uncertain future, you should also consider water filtration, emergency food, traditional seeds and other emergency preparedness products.
 We've included a few key items on our site and we also have a full line on our sister site Preppers Best.
 Our main focus is education in the areas of precious metals and diamonds.
 We take our responsibility to educate and equip our customers very seriously.

 Here you can find current and historical spot price charts for gold, silver, platinum and palladium.
 This is a series of educational videos on precious metals, most of which feature our president, John Fisher.
 Learn everything from “What is the spot price” to “How to buy gold and silver wisely”.
 This regulation applies to cash: greenbacks, paper money.

 It doesn't apply to personal checks, electronic transfers, or money market withdrawals (the way our customers usually buy precious metals).
 Nobody wants red flags in the IRS.
 Unscrupulous traders know this and use it to avoid thinking clearly; they use the threat of “informing” to arouse investor fear.
 This allows them to sell overvalued coins.

 Investors justify rising prices by thinking that they are getting “undeclarable” gold.
 There is no need to take advantage of any investor in this way.
 Take the time to read our article on How to choose the best gold dealer to protect yourself.
 Sales by customers to merchants of certain precious metals in excess of specific quantities must be requested to report to the IRS on forms 1099B.

 Forms 1099B are similar to other 1099 forms usually received by taxpayers; the “B” means that they were issued by a company that is not a financial institution.
 Reportable sales (again, customer sales to dealers) apply to 1-ounce Gold Maple Leafs, 1-ounce Krugerrands and 1-ounce Mexican ounce in quantities of twenty-five or more in a single transaction.
 Reporting requirements do not apply to American Gold Eagles, regardless of quantities.
 In addition, the reporting requirements do not apply to any fraction-ounce gold coin.

 Sales of American Silver Eagles, privately minted Silver Eagles and 100 ounce silver ingots are not reported, regardless of quantity.
 Other precious metal products are declarable, but are not included here because the average investor doesn't trade them.
 Most investors don't know these topics firsthand; therefore, when precious metals traders talk about the cash return, forms 8300 or 1099, investors can't realize that they may not be hearing the whole story.
 To prevent the government from finding out about their investments in precious metals, many investors are happy to know that their purchases will not be declared and they will end up buying overvalued currencies.

 As explained in the “Reportable Purchases” section, purchases of precious metals are not declared unless the cash reporting thresholds are exceeded.
 Investors who want to avoid reportable sales should buy American Eagles.
 The above discussions on the cash return, the IRS Form 8300 and bank reports are for editorial purposes only and should not be considered definitive or definitive.
 People involved in cash transactions should consult their attorney or accountant.

 These pieces include, among others, gold coins in fractional denominations; Eagle coins in American gold and silver; the U.S. currency created after the creation of the IRS list of reportable items; and any piece in foreign currency that is not explicitly mentioned in the previous section.
 Among the coins that are subject to notification are 1-ounce gold maple leaf-shaped coins, Kruggerand 1-ounce gold coins, 1-ounce Mexican ounce gold coins, and any U.S. coin consisting of 90% silver.

 Gold and silver bars may attract unwanted attention or require special statements for monetary instruments, but a gold necklace is, well, just another gold necklace. .